 - In a medium saucepan, add 2 cups heavy (whipping) cream and 1 cup whole milk.

-- Whisk together and bring it to almost simmering over medium-low heat until small bubbles appear along the edges (but don’t let it boil), about 8-10 minutes.
-If you have a cooking thermometer, it should be 181 °F or 83 °C.
+- Whisk together and bring it to almost simmering over medium-low heat until small bubbles appear along the edges (but don’t let it boil), about 8–10 minutes.
+If you have a cooking thermometer, it should be 181°F or 83°C.

-- Whisk together till combine.
+- Whisk together until combined.

-- Add a quarter of the milk mixture from the pot into the bowl, while constantly whisking (to prevent the eggs from cooking).
+- Add a quarter of the milk mixture from the pot into the bowl while constantly whisking (to prevent the eggs from cooking).

 - Start churning.
 Churning ice cream incorporates air into the finished product while it freezes, so you will need some extra room in your freezer bowl.

-- Transfer half the ice cream into an airtight glass container (ideally a square or rectangular shape) and flatten the top with the silicone spatula.
+- Transfer half of the ice cream into an airtight glass container (ideally a square or rectangular shape) and flatten the top with the silicone spatula.

 - Add the rest of the ice cream and flatten it with the silicone spatula.